realA10001986/Lou-s-Cafe-Jukebox/Hardware.md

 ![Rotencs](img/hw_rotenc2.jpg)

-The controllers, from the top in final position, are DuPPA/Adafruit (volume), DuPPA/Adafruit (jog dial 1), DuPPA Mini (jog dial 2).
-The DuPPAs' solder joints need to be set as shown in the diagram above.
+The controllers, from the top in final, upright position, are DuPPA/Adafruit (volume), DuPPA/Adafruit (jog dial 1), DuPPA Mini (jog dial 2).
+The DuPPAs' solder joints need to be set as shown in the schematics above.
 In case of Adafruit, the top one can be used in its default configuration, the middle one needs "A0" to be closed.
 The DuPPA Mini is automatically configured by the firmware.

 The top one gets a PEC11R-4225K-S0024 for volume, the other two each a PEC11R-4320K-S0012 for letter/number selection.
+Do yourself a favor and don't use no-name Chinese rotary encoders, go for Bourns.

 Optional: In order to make the buttons stick out more (which makes them easier to operate), I moved the bezel closer to the right hand side by drilling new screw holes right next to the old ones (purple arrows in the picture below).
 Also, I used a dremel to remove some material from the bezel (orange arrows) so that it can be moved further to the right without touching the button panel flap and the enclosure.